tanmaster/hk-volcon/README.md

 - `-ip` Override IP address of local machine.
 Use this when the correct IP could not be detected.

 ## Known issues
-- The volume slider will show up as a lightbulb in your controlcenter.
+- The volume slider will show up as a lightbulb in your control center.
 - After booting the computer the iOS device may need some time (1-2 minutes) to connect to the homekit server
 - If you use hk-volcon on more than one machine at the same time you may need to provide different names for either of the instances
 - Sometimes it can be difficult to detect the correct IP address for your machine.
 A `-ip` flag allows for manually overriding your ip address.